-Actor Christian Bale and cinematographer Ed Lachman to receive special tributes at the Rocky Mountain festival that kicks off Sept.
-1.
+Actor Christian Bale and cinematographer Ed Lachman will receive special tributes at the Rocky Mountain festival that kicks off Friday.

-As the metaphoric curtain rises on the 44th Telluride Film Festival, which runs from Sept.
-1-4, the lineup of world premieres that will be unveiled in the Rocky Mountain town includes Angelina Jolie's First They Killed My Father, which re-creates life under the Khmer Rouge in Cambodia during the 1970s; Jonathan Dayton and Valerie Faris' Battle of the Sexes, which stars Emma Stone and Steve Carell as tennis rivals Billie Jean King and Bobby Riggs; Scott Cooper's Western Hostiles, starring Christian Bale as an Army captain escorting a Cheyenne chief; Joe Wright's Darkest Hour, in which Gary Oldman steps into the shoes of Winston Churchill: and Greta Gerwig's Lady Bird, with Saoirse Ronan in the title role.
+As the metaphoric curtain rises on the 44th Telluride Film Festival, which is set to run Friday through Monday, the lineup of world premieres that will be unveiled in the Rocky Mountain town includes Angelina Jolie's First They Killed My Father, which re-creates life under the Khmer Rouge in Cambodia during the 1970s; Jonathan Dayton and Valerie Faris' Battle of the Sexes, which stars Emma Stone and Steve Carell as tennis rivals Billie Jean King and Bobby Riggs; Scott Cooper's Western Hostiles, starring Christian Bale as an Army captain escorting a Cheyenne chief; Joe Wright's Darkest Hour, in which Gary Oldman steps into the shoes of Winston Churchill: and Greta Gerwig's Lady Bird, with Saoirse Ronan in the title role.

 Francis Ford Coppola is also bringing a new cut of his Harlem-set The Cotton Club, which will be titled Cotton Club Encore, that includes footage he was forced to cut from the 1984 release version of the film.
 "It's a wonderfully restored vision," says festival executive director Julie Huntsinger.
 "It's what everybody should have seen.
 Nobody should have seen the version he was required to release years ago.
 There are minutes that have been added back in — Lonette McKee singing 'Stormy Weather' — things the world was robbed of."

-The fest will present his Silver Medallion Awards, which include on-stage tributes to Bale, who'll be accompanying Hostiles to the fest, and also to cinematographer Ed Lachman, whose two tribute sessions will be accompanied by, first, director Todd Haynes' 2002 Far From Heaven and, then, Haynes' and Lachman's new film Wonderstruck.
-A Special Medallion will be given to Katriel Schory, director of the Israeli Film Fund.
+The fest will present its Silver Medallion Awards, which include onstage tributes to Bale, who will be accompanying Hostiles to the event, and also to cinematographer Ed Lachman, whose two tribute sessions will be accompanied by, first, director Todd Haynes' 2002 Far From Heaven and, then, Haynes and Lachman's new film Wonderstruck.
+A Special Medallion also will be given to Katriel Schory, director of the Israeli Film Fund.

 And what other festival has an Oscar winner curating its shorts program?
-But that's just what Barry Jenkins, a longstanding member of the Telluride family, will be doing this year.
-After debuting Moonlight at 2016's fest — the film, of course, went on to win the best picture Oscar while Jenkins earned the best adapted screenplay trophy — Jenkins has assembled the shorts program that first screens Friday evening, and, says Huntsinger, "he's such a great human being — he's as enthusiastic, organized and exceptional as ever."
+But that's just what Barry Jenkins, a long-standing member of the Telluride family, will be doing this year.
+After debuting Moonlight at 2016's fest — the film, of course, went on to win the best picture Oscar, while Jenkins earned the best adapted screenplay trophy — the filmmaker has assembled the shorts program that first screens Friday evening, and, says Huntsinger, "He's such a great human being — he's as enthusiastic, organized and exceptional as ever."

-As for the overall shape of this year's Telluride program, which per tradition was not released until today as the weekend's attendees were already heading to the mountains.
-Says Huntsinger: "I love it.
+As for the overall shape of this year's Telluride program, which per tradition was not released until Thursday as the weekend's attendees were already heading to the mountains, Huntsinger says: "I love it.
 I think it’s eclectic and that’s how it should be.
 We have something for everyone — massive, imaginative, audacious films right next to tiny little glorious gems that you need to take time to absorb.
 There's such a diverse selection from the wildly surreal like Downsizing to the quiet, majestic Western that is Hostiles.
 You really see the panorama of humanity, for sure."

 There are films that wrestle with weighty subjects: Paul Schrader's First Reformed stars Ethan Hawke and Amanda Seyfried as churchgoers who have each lost family members.
 And Barbet Schroeder's documentary The Venerable W. looks at the tensions between Muslims and Buddhists.
 "It's a frightful, awful subject, but he tells the story in a solemn, quiet way that devastates you over time," Huntsinger says.

-As for animation, filmmakers Dorota Kobiela and Hugh Welchman are bringing Loving, Vincent, animated to look like a painting by Vincent Van Gogh, whose life it recounts.
+As for animation, filmmakers Dorota Kobiela and Hugh Welchman are bringing Loving, Vincent, which is animated to look like a painting by Vincent Van Gogh, whose life it recounts.